cronokirby/ripple/docs/Message-Format.md

 All integers are in network order.

+For encoding network addresses, we sacrifice some compactness for convenience by encoding them as strings.
+This allows us to have a uniform encoding for both IPv4 and IPv6 addresses.
+We only use a byte to encode the length of the string for each address, which is sufficient for the standard encoding of both types.
+The string for each of the address should be sufficient to contact the peer, i.e. should include a port as well.

 ## Ping
 The Ping message contains no information, so it only has a type tag.